bay2/CarthagePods/README.md

 # CarthagePods

-The Cocoa dependency manager. use CocoaPods and
+The Cocoa dependency manager.
+The Use of [CocoaPods](https://github.com/CocoaPods/CocoaPods) and [Carthage](https://github.com/Carthage/Carthage) dependency manager on together.

 ## Installation

+First installing `Carthage`, detailed [see](https://github.com/Carthage/Carthage#installing-carthage).

 Add this line to your application's Gemfile: